Practise calculating the concentration of a solution from the mass of solute and volume of water using the activities in this lesson plan

 Commentary

-By writing explanations of how to do simple calculations and discussing their competence in a structured way the students are helped to recognise their own strength and weaknesses.
+By writing explanations of how to do simple calculations and discussing their competence in a structured way the learners are helped to recognise their own strength and weaknesses.
 Their learning is embedded when they set a further card matching exercise for their peers.

 Answers